-Studies indicated that the total cost of ownership difference between an internal combustion engine bus and an electric unit was considerably high.
+Studies indicated that the difference between the total cost of ownership of an internal combustion engine bus and an electric unit was considerably high.
 As a result, transport authorities and public transport operators in intermediate and small-sized cities cannot cover electrification's capital costs through soft loans.
-Instead, a considerable package of subsidies from the national government is required to make the e-bus technology competitive regarding its capital cost investments.
+Instead, a considerable package of subsidies from the national government is required to make the e-bus technology competitive regarding its capital investment costs.

-Nationwide emission reductions programmes in the transport sector can be comprehensive but flexible
+Nationwide emission reduction programmes in the transport sector can be comprehensive but flexible

-The technical assistance delivered in Colombia did not follow the traditional NUMP formulation approach but tried to meet the needs of four pre-identified barriers for deploying electric mobility at the national scale and achieving effective mitigation outcomes.
-Thus, the four workstreams of the project (finance, governance, capacities and MRV) interacted harmonically to deliver concrete results related to political and financial commitment to the renewal of the public transport fleet in the country.
+The technical assistance delivered in Colombia did not follow the traditional NUMP formulation approach.
+It tried to meet the needs of four pre-identified barriers for deploying electric mobility at the national scale and achieving effective mitigation outcomes.
+Thus, project's four workstreams (finance, governance, capacities and MRV) interacted harmoniously to deliver concrete results related to the political and financial commitment to the renewal of the public transport fleet in the country.
 However, the project did not follow the guidelines for formulating a NUMP.